TISUnion/PrimeBackup/docs/feature/database_inspect.md

 title: 'Database Internal Object Inspection'
 ---

-View and inspect object information in the database.
+View and inspect object information in the database

 ## Overview